mg-shawn-knight/tea-code-challenge/README.md

 ### Assumptions

-* A backend database handling all transactions, however, in this exercise direct access to the database is not an option; in addition it also assumed the database is functioning correctly<br>
+* A backend database handling all transactions, however, in this exercise direct access to the database is not an option; in addition it is assumed the database is functioning correctly<br>

 * API Server: `https://0f5900a2-f989-449d-94e8-9c63893d0c86.mock.pstmn.io`